Sheffield in Crockett County, Texas — The American South (West South Central)

 Erected 1968 by State Historical

 Marker series.
 This marker is included in the San Antonio-El Paso Road marker series.

 Location.
 30° 40.697′ N, 101° 40.375′ W. Marker is in Sheffield, Texas, in Crockett County.
 Marker is on State Highway 290 8.8 miles south of Interstate 10, on the left when traveling west.
 Touch for map.
 This marker is located in the TXDOT picnic area overlook.
 Marker is in this post office area: Sheffield TX 79781, United States of America.

 Other nearby markers.
 At least 4 other markers are within 15 miles of this marker, measured as the crow flies.
 The Chihuahua Trail and Escondido Water Hole (a few steps from this marker); Howard's Well (a few steps from this marker); Ruins of Fort Lancaster (approx. 1.6 miles away); Laura and William Peery Hoover (approx. 14.2 miles away).

 Categories. • Forts, Castles • Industry & Commerce • Roads & Vehicles •

 Credits.
 This page was last revised on November 28, 2018.
 This page originally submitted on December 2, 2014, by William F Haenn of Fort Clark (Brackettville), Texas.
-This page has been viewed 350 times since then.
+This page has been viewed 358 times since then and 8 times this year.
 Last updated on November 23, 2018, by Brian Anderson of Kingwood, Texas.
 Photos: 1, 2, 3. submitted on December 2, 2014, by William F Haenn of Fort Clark (Brackettville), Texas. • Andrew Ruppenstein was the editor who published this page.